c0n0rc/NYC-Open-Data-Exercise/README.md

 ### Notes on Performance

 This project was built to quickly ingest data, clean it, and populate a simple database table.
 In the future, it would make sense to ingest the data in a different way, i.e. be capable of continuously ingesting streaming data.
 To facilitate different API capabilities, it could also be beneficial to break the "restaurants" table into a main reference table and multiple smaller tables - values like grades and cuisine types would be their own "state" tables.
 In addition, there would need to be table cleaning policies to make sure data isn't stale nor the table too large.
+In addition, new columns can be added by NYC Open Data at any time, care should be taken to ensure this does not break the pipeline.

 ---